All posts

 These aren't exotic edge cases.
 They're the baseline shape of healthcare data.
 And most test data generation methods don't account for them.

-To make this concrete, here's a simplified version of what a healthcare app's PostgreSQL schema looks like — not a reference architecture, just the tables a typical telehealth or clinic management platform ends up with after six months of development:
+To make this concrete, here's a simplified version of what a healthcare app's relational schema looks like — not a reference architecture, just the tables a typical telehealth or clinic management platform ends up with after six months of development:

 patients